lwlss/MacPherson_2020/markdown/week_review/week3.md

 ![logistic growth graph](../../images/logistic_growth.png)

-### Lotka-Volterra Predator-Prey Model
+#### Lotka-Volterra Predator-Prey Model

 The Lotka-Volterra Model is a biological model which models the relationship between predators and prey, using two differntial equations.
-I read about this in the textbook ["Stochastic Modelling for Systems Biology"](https://www.staff.ncl.ac.uk/d.j.wilkinson/smfsb/2e/) by Darren J. Wilkinson on page 40.
+I read about this in ["Wilkinson (2019)"](https://www.staff.ncl.ac.uk/d.j.wilkinson/smfsb/2e/) on page 40.

 I wrote the following code in Julia to model the relationship between predator and prey: